Teichmüller space: The topology on Teichmüller space

 In fact one can obtain an embedding with $9g-9$ curves, and even $6g - 5 + 2k$.
-In both case one can use the embedding to give a geometric proof of the homeomorphism above.
+In both cases one can use the embedding to give a geometric proof of the homeomorphism above.

 More examples of small Teichmüller spaces

 There is a unique complete hyperbolic metric of finite volume on the three-holed sphere and so the Teichmüller space of finite-volume complete metrics of constant curvature $T(S_{0,3})$ is a point (this also follows from the dimension formula of the previous paragraph).

 The Teichmüller spaces $T(S_{0,4})$ and $T(S_{1,1})$ are naturally realised as the upper half-plane, as can be seen using Fenchel–Nielsen coordinates.

 Teichmüller space and conformal structures

 Instead of complex structures or hyperbolic metrics one can define Teichmüller space using conformal structures.
 Indeed, conformal structures are the same as complex structures in two (real) dimensions.
 Moreover, the Uniformisation Theorem also implies that in each conformal class of Riemannian metrics on a surface there is a unique metric of constant curvature.